-No regular, periodic maintenance of the mechanical working of this valve is required outside of regular standard qualification.
+No regular, periodic maintenance of the mechanical workings of this valve is required outside of regular standard qualification.
 However, Midland recommends that the installed valve be inspected on a regular basis to ensure that the tamper wire and weather cap are in place and that the external visible valve body is free of any foreign materials that could impact its intended operation.

-NOTICE: Routine Maintenance involves valve inspection and component replacement for valves inservice on tank cars in accordance to the car owner's standard maintenance program to ensure the valve performs the intended function without failure until the next qualification, or for the design life.
+NOTICE: Maintenance, Scheduled Defined.
+Scheduled maintenance involves valve inspection and component replacement for valves in-service on tank cars in accordance to the car owner's standard maintenance program to ensure the valve performs the intended function without failure until the next qualification, or for the design life.